BurntSushi/rebar/BYOB.md

 * There is a model named `iter`.
 It's up to us what it represents, but the idea is that implementations of the model will look for all matches of the needle in the haystack.
-We'll see this more concrete when we write our runner program.
+We'll see this more concretely when we write our runner program.
 * `memmem` of course does not support regexes, so we only write a literal string here even though the field is called `regex`.